assely/documentation/taxonomy.md

 <a name="quering-terms"></a>
 ### [Quering terms](#quering-terms)

 Of course, once you created and registered your taxonomy, you can start retrieving terms for your views.
-In this section you will learn how you can query your custom taxonomies.
+In this section, you will learn how you can query your custom taxonomies.

 #### Fetching multiple terms

-The `all` method will retrive all of the taxonomy terms.
+The `all` method will retrieve all of the taxonomy terms.
 This method returns an instance of `Illuminate\Support\Collection`, so you can easily modify results with [diffrent methods](https://laravel.com/docs/5.2/collections#available-methods).

 ```php
 use App\Taxonomies\Genres;